nsrau/azure-docs.it-it/articles/remoteapp/remoteapp-perapp.md

 <properties
-   pageTitle="Pubblicare applicazioni per singoli utenti in una raccolta di Azure RemoteApp (anteprima) | Microsoft Azure" description="Informazioni su come pubblicare app per i singoli utenti, invece di basarsi sui gruppi, in Azure RemoteApp." services="remoteapp-preview" documentationCenter="" authors="piotrci"
+   pageTitle="Publish applications to individual users in an Azure RemoteApp collection (Preview) | Microsoft Azure" description="Learn how you can publish apps to individual users, instead of depending on groups, in Azure RemoteApp." services="remoteapp-preview" documentationCenter="" authors="piotrci"